 About Bhairvi Israni

-Bhairvi is a Project Manager acting as a liaison between Liquid clients and the internal team by coordinating all aspects of a project through its lifecycle.
-Her top goal as a PM is making sure the work we produce is on target, on budget and on time.
+Bhairvi is a Senior Project Manager at Liquid Interactive.
+Bhairvi acts as a liaison between Liquid clients and the internal team by coordinating all aspects of a project through its lifecycle.